csebuetnlp/BanglaNLG/README.md

 # BanglaNLG

-This repository contains the official release of the model **"BanglaT5"** and associated downstream finetuning code and datasets introduced in the paper titled [**"BanglaNLG: Benchmarks and Resources for Evaluating Low-Resource
+This repository contains the official release of the model **"BanglaT5"** and associated downstream finetuning code and datasets introduced in the paper titled [**"BanglaNLG and BanglaT5: Benchmarks and Resources for Evaluating Low-Resource
-Natural Language Generation in Bangla"**](https://arxiv.org/abs/2205.11081).
+Natural Language Generation in Bangla"**](https://arxiv.org/abs/2205.11081) accepted in the 17th Conference of the European Chapter of the Association for Computational Linguistics (EACL 2023).

 ## Table of Contents